My Lord, expand for me my chest [with assurance] And ease for me my task And untie the knot from my tongue That they may understand my speech. Ameen

 Say: Shall We inform you of the greatest losers in (their) deeds?
 It will be those who labor a great deal in this life but without guidance, yet think that they are doing a great many good deeds.

-In these times it's hard to tell a Muslim brother or sister something or ask them that why are you doing such an act, they get defensive although maybe the one asking might be rude or asking in a way which is not good but we should remove this barrier and try to correct ourselves and others and should listen to what others have to say and explain in a nice way.
+In these times it's hard to tell a Muslim brother or sister something or ask them that why are you doing such an act, they get defensive, although maybe the one asking might be rude or asking in a way which is not good, but we should remove this barrier and try to correct ourselves and others.
+One should listen to what others have to say and explain in a nice way.
 This doesn't mean that one should point things out in public rather it should be done in private.

 Abu Hurayra said, "A believer is the mirror of his brother.
 When he sees a fault in it, he should correct it."

 One more thing should be kept in mind.
-In case of acts Allah has told us exactly what should be done, He told us to do this and this and this but in case of worldly matter like food or other things He only told us that these these things are Haram rest are by default Halal.
-So some of the people use the second rule to justify their deeds, that the Prophet didn't told us not to do this deed.
-This doesn't apply to acts ( maybe I am not using the right word maybe it should be the things which are in unseen) Prophet SAW told us every act which are right the rest are forbidden.
+In case of acts, Allah has told us exactly what should be done, He told us to do this and this, but in case of worldly matter like food or other things He only told us that these things are Haram rest are by default Halal.
+So, some of the people use the second rule to justify their deeds, that the Prophet didn't told us not to do this deed.
+This doesn't apply to acts (maybe I am not using the right word maybe it should be the things which are in unseen) Prophet SAW told us every act which are right the rest are forbidden.

 O Allah!
 Enable us to see the Truth as Truth and give us the ability to follow it.
 And show us the falsehood as false and give us the ability to refrain from it.
 Ameen